 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Fund mitigates this risk by issuing mortgages with fixed rates and with short maturities.
-During the year, the Bank of Canada raised interest rates to combat rising inflation.
-This had an impact on the Fund in two main ways - it increased the cost of the line of credit which impacted the spread received by the investors on the line of credit and in response the Fund raised its interest rates on lending per the funds new pricing matrix in May 2022.
-This helped maintain a spread to investors on the line of credit.
+During 2024, the Bank of Canada started decreasing interest rates which reduced pressure on pricing for the line of credit started a recovery for housing allowing the Fund to pay down arrears and also start paying a spread to investors again - interest rates are being forecasted to be 2.5% or lower which will greatly assist the Fund from a line of credit perspective.
 Additionally, the rising rate environment impacted values of properties as well as made affordability an issue for borrowers.
-In response to this, the Fund suspended its second mortgage program in May 2022 and revised its underwriting strategy to include 1st mortgage purchases at a maximum of 75% LTV at the value at time of transaction along with 70% cap on refinances
+The Fund introduced a new risk assessment model that was used when originating new mortgage loans starting 2023.